DAME LUCIE RIE (1902-1995)

 Commissioned by the Worshipful Company of Goldsmiths in 1965 for the British Exhibition, Tokyo.

-Lucie Rie made two unique pieces, a large shallow bowl and a conical vase, both with a white orange peel glaze, the idea being that they would be supported by silver mounts designed by Louis Osman.
+In 1965 Lucie Rie was commissioned to make two unique pieces, a large shallow bowl and a conical vase, both with a white orange peel glaze, the body of the pieces specially formulated for the occasion.
+The idea being that the bowl and vase would be supported by silver mounts designed by Louis Osman.
+For the bowl Osman made a round base plate with three raised conical supports, all textured to match and compliment the glaze of the bowl.

 In 1974 the pieces were exhibited at Louis Osman’s home and workshop, Cannons Ashby, Northamptonshire, a retrospective exhibition which included the investiture crown for the Prince of Wales made in 1969.